-How Often Should You Change Your AC Filter?
-The Honest Answer
+How Often Should You Change Your Air Conditioning Filter?

 To determine the best schedule for changing your air conditioning filter, ask yourself these questions:

 Think about it.
 The smaller the home, the less air the AC system circulates.
 There’s not as much air moving around in six rooms as there would be in sixteen rooms.
 The bigger the house, the more air is forced through the filters.